Your 2021 Guide to Successful Event Promotion

 1. Content Series

 Remember that video is a powerful tool to use in your content marketing strategy.
 Shoot a “behind the scenes” series of the event to show readers the amount of meticulous planning that goes into the event and post the series on your blog.
 Using video content to promote your event will create a more engaging experience for readers to learn about the event.

 The overall mindset here is to create content that will be of value to your readers while also bringing awareness towards your event.
 When done right, this can be an effective way to shift your blog audience from readers to attendees.

 2. Email Signature

-As you can see in the example below, the team at Social Media Examiner used their email signatures to promote their annual conference, Social Media Marketing World.
+As you can see in the example below, the team at Growth Marketing Conference used their email signatures to promote their annual conference, Global Growth Marketing Conference.

-If your company is already sending out a monthly newsletter, why not dedicate a section to your market the event?
+If your company is already sending out a monthly newsletter, why not dedicate a section to market the event?
 Aside from creating email campaigns from scratch, event promotion through newsletters is a good way to bring awareness to your event while still delivering monthly content to your subscribers.

 Above, you can see an example of a Bizzabo newsletter that includes a promotion for an upcoming event.
 Keep in mind that your newsletter shouldn't be completely dedicated to the event as that might be a turnoff to your regular subscribers.
 Plus, you’ll want to have separate email campaigns dedicated to promoting your event which we will get to later.

 4. Strengthen Event Website SEO

 While you most likely created an event website before even setting the event promotion game-plan, there’s a difference between making a website and optimizing it for organic search.
 Doing the latter would mean that you are leveraging your existing event website to promote the event as effectively as possible.